dev-lokesh-eu/SurfWatcher/README.md

-# 🚀Telegram WebNotifier🚀
+# 🚀SurfWatcher🚀

 ## Description
-Telegram WebNotifier is a browser extension that sends real-time notifications to your Telegram account whenever a webpage loads.
+SurfWatcheris a browser extension that sends real-time notifications to your Telegram account whenever a webpage loads.
 It retrieves and sends various details, including webpage title, URL, IP address, geolocation coordinates, operating system details, battery level, and battery status.

 ***If you like my work, don't forget to give it a star! 🌟***